p.post-meta { display:none; }

 |

-1948: The Greylock estate is purchased from the Laughlin family by the Sisters of St. Mary Immaculate and used as facilities to care for the elderly.
+1948: The Sisters of St. Mary Immaculate purchased the Greylock estate from the Laughlin family and used it as a facility for the elderly.

 |